 QGIS is a free and open source GIS application that can be used for viewing, editing and analysing geospatial data.
 QGIS supports a very wide range of vector and raster formats and also common API protocols like WMS, WMTS, WCS and WFS.

-In Puhti, QGIS could be used for example to visualize the resulting files from other sources (lastools, grass, python)
+In Puhti, QGIS could be used for example to visualize the resulting files from other sources (lastools, R, python)

 QGIS is available in Puhti with following versions:

 First, connect to Puhti with NoMachine.
 A SSH connection with X11 forwarding should also work, but is likely slower.

 QGIS has been installed in two different ways to Puhti.
 The Singularity installation is a container installation which makes it somewhat faster compared to the older conda installation.

 Load the module and start QGIS

 QGIS is older older versions are included in the geoconda module and can be started with

 It is also possible to access QGIS functionalities from Python without an graphical user interface with the PyQGIS library.
 With

 qgis module use